GoogleCloudPlatform/platform-engineering/reference-architectures/gemini-powered-migration-blocker-analysis/README.md

 1. Open your shell.

-2. Clone this repository.

-3. Change the working directory to the directory where you cloned this repository.
+2. Change the working directory to the directory where you cloned this repository.

-4. Change the working directory to `reference-architectures/gemini-powered-migration-blocker-analysis`:
+3. Change the working directory to `reference-architectures/gemini-powered-migration-blocker-analysis`:

     ```bash
     cd reference-architectures/gemini-powered-migration-blocker-analysis
     ```

-5. Run the application using Docker Compose
+4. Run the application using Docker Compose

     ```bash
     UID="$(id -u)" GID="$(id -g)" docker compose up --build --renew-anon-volumes